Alfresco/docs-alfresco/federation-services/latest/config/index.md

 * **Output Folder Path**: Folder ID to start output.
 Note that the path from the source will be duplicated in the output and subsequent folders will be created as needed.

-> **Note**: The Objective connector uses the job's Repository Time Zone field for time zone conversion.
+> **Note:** The Objective connector uses the job's Repository Time Zone field for time zone conversion.
 The output Time Zone field is ignored, since Federation Services always sends ECM a UTC DateTime.

 **Duplication Check Task**